nicoluca/quoted-client/UserManual.md

 ### Editing Sources
 To edit a source, select the source in the right table and click the "Edit" button.
 The following window allows you to edit the source, depending on which the quote is a Website or a Book.
 Press "Confirm" to save the changes.

 For books, you can edit the title, author and (optionally) the ISBN and cover picture path.
+If available, the cover picture will be displayed in the form window.

+If any input was invalid, you will see a respective error message (e.g. ISBNs must consist of either 10 or 13 digits plus optional dashes, and the cover picture path must be a valid path to an image file)

 <img src="images/edit_book.png" width="400" alt="Edit Book">

+(Photo by <a href="https://unsplash.com/@thelondoner?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Tim Alex</a> on <a href="https://unsplash.com/photos/xG5VJW-7Bio?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>)

 ℹ️The cover picture path is optional and will not be used by the application.
 It is currently only for your reference, and will be used in a future version of the application to support export functionality.